berndverst/kubernetes-the-hard-way/README.md

 ## Labs

-This tutorial assumes you have access to [Google Cloud Platform](https://cloud.google.com) and the [Google Cloud SDK](https://cloud.google.com/sdk/)(148.0.0+).
-While GCP is used for basic infrastructure needs the things learned in this tutorial can be applied to every platform.
+This tutorial assumes you have access to [Microsoft Azure](azure.microsoft.com) and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+While Azure is used for basic infrastructure needs the things learned in this tutorial can be applied to every platform.

 * [Cloud Infrastructure Provisioning](docs/01-infrastructure-gcp.md)
 * [Setting up a CA and TLS Cert Generation](docs/02-certificate-authority.md)